Table of Contents

 Features for the Modern Musician

-Solid-state amps are celebrated for their ease of use and ability to produce great tone, with presets that simplify the recording process, especially when using software like Logic Pro.
+Solid-state amps are celebrated for their ease of use and ability to produce great tones.
+They have presets that simplify the recording process, especially using software like Logic Pro.

 The Ideal Bass Amp Power and Precision